State-based Government EV Incentives

 How far you drive most days and your driving style are the most important aspects of deciding which electric car is right for you in terms of battery capacity and range.

-The type of roads and the conditions you are driving on will also impact your range, however you can increase your range over hilly terrain by turning on the regenerative braking or “B” mode function that comes standard in all Nissan EVs.
+The type of roads and the conditions you are driving on will also impact your range, however you can increase your range over hilly terrain by turning on the regenerative braking function that exists on most EV's

 To find out more about EV battery capacity and range - check out our video on the right side.

 Electric Vehicles are a lot easier and more cost effective to maintain than a conventional vehicle.
 With fewer moving parts, an electric motor has far less things that can go wrong than an internal combustion engine.
 Our cars run on 100% electricity so they emit no exhaust from a tailpipe and do not contain the typical liquid fuel components of a petrol car, such as a fuel pump, fuel line, or fuel tank.
 No cambelts, fan belts, spark plugs or oil changes are needed, and you’ll never need to worry about starter motor or engine trouble out on the road.

 We still recommend that you service your vehicle.